-Witnesses may arrive anywhere from 20 minutes to two hours before the scheduled execution, at which point they are escorted by prison guards into the witness room.
-Relatives of the victim are sometimes placed in a different room than relatives of the prisoner, but not always.
-Some execution chambers have a one-way mirrorthat only allows the witnesses to see the condemned.
+Witnesses may arrive anywhere from 20 minutes to two hours before the scheduled execution, at which point correctional officers escort them into the witness room.
+Relatives of the victim are sometimes placed in a different room than the prisoner’s relatives, but not always.
+Some execution chambers have a one-way mirror that only allows the witnesses to see the condemned.
 Others have a clear window that allows the condemned to see the witnesses as well.
 Once the IVs are inserted into the prisoner’s arms, the curtain covering the window is drawn back.
 Some states require complete silence in the witness area.

 Once the execution is over, witnesses are escorted out by prison staff.
 Media and families may be taken to a press area for a press conference.
-The official witnesses sign a document attesting to the fact that they have witnessed the execution and that it took place.
+The official witnesses sign a document attesting that they have witnessed the execution and that it took place.

 Today, the closest we come to public executions is through the use of closed-circuit TV.
-In some cases, there are more relatives than the witness area can hold, so an overflow room may be set up in another room inside the prison that allows family witnesses to watch the execution via closed-circuit TV.
+More relatives than the witness area can hold in some cases, so an overflow room may be set up in another room inside the prison that allows family witnesses to watch the execution via closed-circuit TV.
 In Illinois, family members can only view the execution through closed-circuit TV.

 Inside the Chamber

 Few people know when there are only a few minutes left in their lives.
-Those sitting on death row are fully aware of when they are going to die, sometimes to the exact minute.
-Most state laws regarding capital punishment include a timeline of the events that must take place in the hours leading up to execution, including when the prisoner is to be taken to the execution chamber.
+Those sitting on death row are fully aware of when they will die, sometimes to the exact minute.
+Most state laws regarding capital punishment include a timeline of the events that must occur in the hours leading up to the execution, including when the prisoner is to be taken to the execution chamber.

 Once properly dressed, the inmate is taken to the execution chamber.
 They either walk on their own or are restrained to and rolled in on a gurney.
 Inmates who walk to the execution chamber are then restrained on a gurney or table either inside the chamber or in an adjacent preparation room.
 The inmate is secured to the gurney or table with lined ankle and wrist restraints.
 A sheet may be placed over the prisoner.